ddelong/ddelong.github.io/_posts/2005-07-29-grokster-linkage.md

 categories:
   - Site News
 ---
 Back when the Supreme Court handed down their decision on Grokster, I made [a few quick conclusions](http://godlikenerd.com/weblog/2005/06/27/grokster-loses/) based upon some cursory reading I did.
-I didn&#8217;t really expect to [get quoted on Computerworld](http://www.computerworld.com/blogs/node/464).
+I didn't really expect to [get quoted on Computerworld](http://www.computerworld.com/blogs/node/464).

-> Derik DeLong says Grokster _assisted_ in the act of piracy and that it, &#8220;Wasn&#8217;t just turning a blind eye.&#8221;
+> Derik DeLong says Grokster _assisted_ in the act of piracy and that it, &#8220;Wasn't just turning a blind eye.&#8221;

 I need to find a better way to figure when I get linked.
 It happened over a month ago.